alfonsosanchezbeato/dpdk-snap/README.md

 echo 1024 > /sys/devices/system/node/node0/hugepages/hugepages-2048kB/nr_hugepages
 dpdk-wililupy.testpmd -- -i
 ```

+On Mellanox SmartNICs, add these parameters to the kernel command line instead:

+    default_hugepagesz=2097152 hugepagesz=2097152 hugepages=1024

+Make sure you have compiled the snap on a chroot with the appropriate Mellanox libraries installed.

 You can also install this from the snap store in the edge and beta channels:

 `sudo snap install dpdk-wililupy --beta --devmode`